 Contact information must be current.
 Notify the program director immediately and update your information in Banner.
 Not being able to contact you will result in removal from the waiting list and jeopardize admission to the program.

 Completion of all program required general education courses between the time of program application and beginning the program is strongly advised.
-This will significantly reduce your course load once the area of concentration (XRT) courses begin.
+This will significantly reduce your course load once the area of concentration (XRT) begins.

-Medical Terminology (IS:205 or HIT:101) is highly recommended, but not required.
+Medical Terminology (HIM 101) is highly recommended, but not required.

 NOTE: Please check with a financial aid assistant or academic advisor to make sure you do not use all of your financial aid award, grant, etc., so that you have enough available to you to complete the program.